The Adirondacks are filled with interesting facts - like did you know that there are over 2,000 miles of hiking trails in the Adirondack Park?

 Thomas Edison was a frequent visitor to the area and became the head electrician for the Prospect House.
 He successfully made the Prospect House the first hotel in the world to have an electric light in every guest room.
 The electricity was powered by two steam-driven, "Z" Dynamo Generators.
 In addition, the hotel also had hydraulic steam elevators, electric bells, steam heat, and a two story outhouse with "modern bath and toilets."
 Ads placed in 1899 for the hotel stated "no expense is spared."

 The place was frequently visited by some of New York City's wealthiest, including the Vanderbilts, Macys, Tiffanys, Huntingtons, Colegates, Roosevelts, and the list goes one.

 Unfortunately, the financial panic of 1893 and a breakout of Typhoid Fever lead to the demise of the glorious Adirondack resort.
 It closed its doors for good in 1903 and was later torn down in 1915.

 The Prospect House Today

 Today, the Prospect House continues to live on for the legacy it left behind.
-A road in the Hamlet of Blue Mountain Lake is named in honor of Thomas Edison and the engineering feat he accomplished in this remote wilderness area.
+A road in the hamlet of Blue Mountain Lake is named in honor of Thomas Edison and the engineering feat he accomplished in this remote wild area.

 A mile north on NYS Route 30, the Adirondack Experience, The Museum on Blue Mountain Lake holds many treasures and historical images that help tell the story of the infamous Prospect House.

-An "Easternlake" style light fixture from the Prospect House is on display in the Adirondack Museum's "The Log Hotel: Hotels, Camps and Adirondack Clubs" building.
+An "Easternlake" style light fixture from the Prospect House is on display in the Adirondack Experience's "The Log Hotel: Hotels, Camps and Adirondack Clubs" building.

-Artifacts from the Prospect House's recreation amenities - Adirondack Museum Display.
+Artifacts from the Prospect House's recreation amenities - Adirondack Experience, the Museum on Blue Mountain Lake Display.